 The Thresholds are not provided in the Service Request, then the S1SP shall configure the Device to apply zero to all Thresholds (with their DUIS meanings)

+Where the target SMETS1 ESME does not support the setting of a tariff where:

+the SeasonStartDate has a NonSpecifiedMonth;

+the SeasonStartDate has a NonSpecifiedDayofWeek;

+(with their DUIS meanings) then the S1SP shall create a SMETS1 response indicating failure.

+Where the target SMETS1 ESME does not support the setting of a tariff where any SpecialDays has a SpecifiedDayOfWeek then the S1SP will replace any SpecifiedDayOfWeek with a NonSpecifiedDayOfWeek when configuring the Device.

 Update Price (Primary Element) (SRV 1.2.1)

 The provision of Clauses 18.1(a) to 18.1(j), 18.1(p), 18.1(q), 18.1(s) and 18.1(x) apply to this Service Request.